kordjamshidi/mSpRL/doc/RoughIdeas.md

 We might even tell the users `if you have annotations at all at the sentence level put them in SENTENCE tag` or ask them to write a mapping between their terminology and our type hierarchy.

-1) we have a predefined type hierarchy, for now including sentence and token.
+1) we have a predefined type hierarchy, for now including document, sentence and token.
 2) we define every type in Saul (even if it is just having one textAnnotation variable).
 For now we need to implement two class or case classes called Senetnece and Token. (edited)
 3) For now we use textAnnotation to provide us the property and edge sensors.
 4) we try to think of how our join node will look like.